nginxinc/nginx-ingress-workshops/Azure/labs/lab4/readme.md

     Take a few minutes to explore the many  different statistics, time windows, etc. Try another Prometheus query that interests you.

-4. To test Grafana access through NGINX Ingress, open Chrome and navigate to Grafana (https://grafana.example.com).You should see a Grafana login page like below.
+4. To test Grafana access through NGINX Ingress, open Chrome and navigate to Grafana (https://grafana.example.com).
+5. You should see a Grafana login page like below.

     ![Grafana Login](media/ext_grafana_login.png)